kcrary/istari/docs/typechecking.md

   Runs the typechecker for its side-effects (to instantiate evars).
   Does not solve any goals.

+- `typechecker : unit -> unit`

+  Runs the typechecker on all of the current goals.

 When typechecking fails to discharge a goal, it attaches a short message (*e.g.,* `undischarged typing obligation`).
 One can obtain